Tennis at the 1992 Summer Olympics

 These are the final results for the tennis competition at the 1992 Summer Olympics in Barcelona, Spain.

-American teenager Jennifer Capriati stunned German (and defending champion) Steffi Graf in the women's singles final to win the gold medal.
+American teenager Jennifer Capriati defeated German (and defending champion) Steffi Graf in the women's singles final to win the gold medal.
 Marc Rosset became the first Swiss Olympic tennis gold medallist.

 The matches were played on outdoor clay courts at the Tennis de la Vall d'Hebron.